vjvardhan/finzly-api-developerportal/developer-portal/payments-api.md

 **JSON Response**

-**A successful PUT request to this endpoint returns the following data -**
+A successful PUT request to this endpoint returns the following data

 **Success Code - 200**